What is SERPPAS?

 Develop policy initiatives and promote innovative projects that support the SERPPAS mission.

-The Strategic Plan serves as a framework for identifying and implementing collaborative and cooperative solutions to various challenges affecting national defense, natural resources, economic sustainability, and the quality of life in the Southeast region.
+The Strategic Plan serves as a framework for identifying and implementing collaborative and cooperative solutions to various challenges affecting national defense that minimize encroachment on military installations and benefit natural resources, economic sustainability, and the quality of life in the Southeast region.

 SERPPAS Region